sohechai/camagru/README.md

 - Public images with the ability to like and comment

 ## Stack
+- PHP
+- HTML / CSS
-- ReactJS
+- Postgres
-- Material UI
+- PGadmin
-- NestJS
+- Nginx
-- PostgreSQL
+- Docker